Superradiance -- the 2020 Edition: Black holes superradiant instabilities

-According to Eq.~\eqref{wIslope}, the shortest instability time scale occurs for $l=1$ and $S=-1$.
-The only exception to the scaling~\eqref{hydrogenic} and \eqref{wIslope} is given by the dipole polar mode of a spin-2 field, whose frequency is given by Eq.~\eqref{polar_di_Re} and the scaling of the imaginary part is similar to Eq.~\eqref{wIslope} but with $\eta=3$.
+In the nonspinning case ($\Omega_{\rm H}=0$), the decay rate of these modes is $\omega_I/\mu\propto -(M\mu)^{4l+2S+5}$.
+For spinning geometries, $\omega_I$ changes sign in the superradiant regime.
+Indeed, when $\omega_R<m\Omega_{\rm H}$ the imaginary part becomes positive and $\omega_I$ corresponds to the growth rate of the field ($\tau\equiv\omega_I^{-1}$ being the instability time scale).
+According to Eq.~\eqref{wIslope}, the shortest instability time scale occurs for $l=1$, $S=-1$ and for $l=2$, $S=-2$.
+The only exception to the scaling~\eqref{hydrogenic} and \eqref{wIslope} is given by the (non-hydrogenic) dipole polar mode of a spin-2 field, whose frequency is given by Eq.~\eqref{polar_di_Re} and the scaling of the imaginary part is similar to Eq.~\eqref{wIslope}, but with $\omega_I\propto (m\Omega_{\rm H}-\omega_R)(M\mu)^{3}$.

-Despite the recent progress in understanding these instabilities, so far only the massive spin-0 case is fully understood~\cite{Cardoso:2005vk,Dolan:2007mj,Witek:2012tr} and further work is needed to reach the same level of understanding for higher-spin fields.
-Massive spin-1 instabilities are known in detail to second order in the BH spin~\cite{Pani:2012vp,Pani:2012bp}.
-Beyond the slow-rotation approximation, the only work dealing with Proca instability of highly-spinning Kerr BHs is of numerical nature~\cite{Witek:2012tr}.
-The case of massive spin-2 fields is even less explored, because only first-order computations in the spin are available~\cite{Brito:2013wya}.
-We believe the progress made in recent years and the wide theoretical and phenomenological interest in light bosons (cf. Sec.~\ref{sec:bounds_mass}) should serve as an extra motivation to explore these instabilities further.
+Analytical results in the small-coupling limit are in good agreement with the exact numerical results in the scalar and vector case, where the linearized problem has been fully solved~\cite{Detweiler:1980uk,Dolan:2007mj,Baryakhtar:2017ngi,Baumann:2019eav,Dolan:2018dqv}.
+The case of spin-$2$ perturbations is less explored but --~when a comparison between analytical and numerical results is available~-- the agreement turns out to be very good~\cite{Brito:2013wya,Brito:2020lup}.